Decoding of Interleaved Alternant Codes: Preliminaries

 For binary BCH codes, it is well-known (cf.~\cite[Ch.~7]{macwilliams1977theory}) that their dimension is $k_\mathsf{BCH} \geq n-m\frac{n-k}{2}$, for length $n\coloneqq |\va|$ and dimension $k\coloneqq n-d+1$ of the corresponding GRS code.
 Therefore, the dimension of binary BCH codes exceeds the generic lower bound of \cref{lem:AlternantDimBounds}.

 Wild ($q$-ary) Goppa codes on the other hand are often considered as alternant codes of $\mathbb{A}_{\va}^{d}$, but with an increased minimum distance $\dGoppa \approx \frac{q}{q-1} d$.
 However, the bounds presented in this paper depend only on the properties of the corresponding GRS and, in particular, its distance $d$, but not on the \emph{actual} dimension or distance of the considered alternant code itself.
 Therefore, instead of viewing wild Goppa codes as alternant codes in $\mathbb{A}^{d}_{\va}$ with increased distance, it is convenient to view them as alternant codes of $\mathbb{A}_{\va}^{\dGoppa}$ with a larger \emph{dimension} than guaranteed by the lower bound in \cref{lem:AlternantDimBounds}.
 This is possible as the improvements of wild Goppa codes compared to alternant codes in general can be shown by proving an equivalence between the Goppa codes obtained from different Goppa polynomials (cf.~\cite{WildGC76}, \cite[Theorem 4.1]{WildBern2011}), which directly implies that $\code_{\mathsf{Goppa}} \in \ALTallp \cap \mathbb{A}^{\dGoppa}_{\va}$ for $\dGoppa >d$.
-Clearly, the ``good'' distance follows immediately from the code being in $\mathbb{A}_{\va}^{\dGoppa}$, while the dimension can be shown to be large by applying the lower bound of \cref{lem:AlternantDimBounds} corresponding to $\ALTallp$. \end{remark} For GRS codes it is known \cite{Delsep1975} that for a fixed set of code locators $\va$, it holds that $\GRS_{\va,\v}^d = \GRS_{\va, \u}^d$ if and only if $\v$ is an $\Fqm$-multiple of $\u$, i.e., any code $\code \in \GRSallp$ occurs with multiplicity exactly $\delta^{\code}_{\GRSallp} = q^m-1$ in $\GRSallp$.
-This gives a lower bound on the multiplicity of alternant codes as
+Clearly, the ``good'' distance follows immediately from the code being in $\mathbb{A}_{\va}^{\dGoppa}$, while the dimension can be shown to be large by applying the lower bound of \cref{lem:AlternantDimBounds} corresponding to $\ALTallp$.